-- Consider what the job is likely to involve so you can think of questions to ask the panel.
+- Think about what the job is likely to involve so you can think of questions to ask the panel.

 - If you think it will help, bring a printed copy of your application form to refer to.
 Make sure you include brief notes.

-- Remember to bring any requested identification documents such as qualification certificates or your driving licence or certificates for your qualifications.
+- Remember to bring any ID we've requested, such as your driving licence or certificates for your qualifications.

-If you’re successful following the selection process, we'll make you a conditional offer of appointment.
+If you’re successful at interview, we'll make you a conditional offer of appointment.
 This will be based on clearance of any checks we need to make and receipt of certain documents.
 These may include: